 What is the 6-second rule for billboards?

 It means your billboard should be understood in about six seconds or less.
 Drivers are moving, scanning, and filtering information aggressively.
-If the message is not obvious fast, it does not land.

 Does the 6-second rule apply to digital billboards too?